MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- Network Interface level
 	- flow logs for peered VPC must be in the same account
 	- can tag flow logs
+	- Flow logs do not capture real-time log streams for network interfaces
 	- after creation, cannot change flow log configuration (e.g. cannot change IAM role)
 	- not all IP traffic is monitored, e.g.
 		- traffic generated by instances when they contact Amazon DNS server (unless you use your own DNS server)